samnoon1971/jenkins-master-slave/README.md

 # jenkins-master-slave
-jenkins master slave architecture using k8s
+jenkins master slave architecture using k8s and helm